AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/widen-modules.md

 ---
 # Widen modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Widen, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!UICONTROL Widen], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).